IElliot1/Repo-for-Matlab-PID-Projects/README.md

 The PID runner live script is a function version of the Manually Generated PID

-The Randomly Generated PID is a livescript that runs a bunch of PID simulations with different Kp,Ki, and Kd coefficients and giving back the best one.
+The Automatically Tuned PID is a livescript that runs a bunch of PID simulations with different Kp,Ki, and Kd coefficients and giving back the best one.